 Add to Cart

-It is fundamental that all arbitrators understand the legal system; Students will be provided with an overview of tort law and contract law, and how it relates to the arbitration process.
+-- Live session/role play times: 6:30 – 8:30 PM EDT/EST, Tuesdays, and Thursdays (mandatory).--It is fundamental that all arbitrators understand the legal system; Students will be provided with an overview of tort law and contract law, and how it relates to the arbitration process.
 The legal test of “balance of probabilities” will be examined The rules of evidence will be introduced including admissibility, the role of the Charter of Rights and Freedom in excluding certain types of evidence, and the standard of “balance of probabilities.”
 In the Administrative Law online arbitration course students will demonstrate an understanding of and an ability to apply the principles and law relevant to the settlement through arbitration of disputes, by participation in online discussion and role plays.
-(4 hours mandatory Role Play)
+Required textbooks:, ADRIC Arbitration Rules (Downloadable – Free), The ADRIC Arbitration Handbook ($134)

 Conducting an Arbitration Hearing